foxsportscomactivate/canonsetup/index.rst

 ##################
-Step-by-Step Guide to Install My Canon Printer to My Computer
+How to Set Up My Canon Printer on My Computer: A Comprehensive Guide.
 ##################

 .. meta::